-NCAP imagery is also digitised to support the RCAHMS's outreach activities, such as exhibitions, publications, and educational activities.
+NCAP records are digitised to support HES activities, such as exhibitions, publications, and educational activities.
 Digitisation for these purposes is carried out when capacity allows and enables the archive to engage new user communities and target a range of audiences.